arnaudjuracek/www-boite-noire/site/plugins/iftttbot/README.md

 ## Security
-Despite having the article posted invisible by default, we chose to add a token in the routed url to avoid spam and various possible injections.
+Despite having the article posted invisible by default, we personally chose to add a token in the routed url to avoid spam and various possible injections.
-A simple implementation of this technic would be to get a md5 hash based on the website's url or title :
+A simple implementation of this technic would be to get a md5 hash of the website's url or title :
 ```php
 c::set('routes', array(
 	array(